IlieSochirca/dutch_bot/README.md

 # dutch_bot
-Personale telegram bot that acts like a dutch language teacher
+Personal telegram bot that acts like a dutch language teacher